campa-consortium/pals/source/beamlines.md

 element in the `line` and with this the length of the BeamLine can be calculated.

 The optional `zero_point` component is used to position sublines.
-The value of `zero_point` is the name of a `line item` that marks the reference point.
+The value of `zero_point` is the name of a line element that marks the reference point.
-To make things unambiguous, the reference `line item` must have zero length.
+To make things unambiguous, the reference line element must have zero length.
-In most cases, this means that the `zero_point` cannot be a `BeamLine`.

 Setting optional `periodic` Boolean to `True` indicates that the `BeamLine` is something like a storage ring where the particle beam recirculates through the `BeamLine` multiple times.